ausaccessfed/shibboleth-idp-installer/installation.md

 # Requirements

-Currently the installer requires an unconfigured CentOS 7 installation target machine.
+The installer requires an unconfigured CentOS 7 target machine.
 Typically the adminstrator would manage this environment as a virtual machine.

-The installer requires an enviromnent exclusivley for the purpose of running the Shibboleth IdP instance.
+This environment must be exclusivley for the purpose of running the Shibboleth IdP instance.
 Installations that fail to adhere to this requirement are unsupported.
 The installer provides full management of the machine the and its components.

 Recommended machine specifications are: